wavefrontHQ/docs/pages/doc/wavefront_monitoring_spy.md

 * Show me some ingested delta counters with source names that start with the prefix `web`.
 *	What are some delta counters that are tagged with `env`?

-{% include note.html content="Delta counters are not yet available from wftop."%}
+{% include note.html content="Delta counters are not yet available from Wavefront Top."%}

 ### Endpoint and Parameters for Delta Counters